777 Scudders Mill Road in Plainsboro — Courtesy: Colliers International

 Genmab, an affiliate of a publicly traded, Copenhagen-based company, told the EDA it was also considering an alternate site in Upper Merion, Pennsylvania.
-The proposed New Jersey location is part of a two-building, 440,000-square-foot campus that went on the market last year after being vacated by Bristol-Myers Squibb, which has moved to a new headquarters in Lawrenceville.
+The proposed New Jersey location is part of two buildings with 440,000 square feet that went on the market last year after being vacated by Bristol-Myers Squibb, which has moved to a new headquarters in Lawrenceville.

 An analysis submitted to the EDA found New Jersey to be the more expensive option, the authority said, noting that the project would have an estimated net benefit to the state of $146.4 million over 20 years.

 Genmab was the lone applicant under the Grow New Jersey program to be considered at Tuesday’s board meeting, as the state’s tax incentives come under increasing scrutiny.
 Gov. Phil Murphy has ordered a task force to investigate possible abuse by tax credit recipients, following a state comptroller’s audit that raised questions about whether some of those companies have kept their commitments for job creation and investment.